Of all the ways that I could spend a Sunday evening, a night at the Hilton Newcastle Gateshead Hotel has to be one of the best.

 The main body of the room was the real selling point for this accommodation with its wall to wall windows offering that incredible view.
 I could spend so much time looking out over the city; Newcastle always has a buzz about it day and night but despite being so close to bridge, I had a very peaceful nights sleep and didn’t hear a peep from any traffic.

 The room benefited from a generous work station where the complimentary mineral water, tea and coffee making facilities, mini bar and office amenities such as the phone system were house.
 An ergonomic chair made sitting at the desk to work comfortable and there was plenty of drawers for storage of paperwork or other clothing, should your stay be longer than ours.

-My husband in particular was really impressed with the office area because it was located behind the bed so once he had finished working, he was able to sit on the huge kingsize bed or chaise lounge to watch the TV with on-demand movies or take in the view without having the distraction of looking at paperwork.
-This is so important if you’re staying away from home on business because its hard to maintain a work/life balance and feeling of switching off.
+I was really impressed with the office area because it was located behind the bed so once I had finished working, I was able to sit on the huge kingsize bed or chaise lounge to watch the TV with on-demand movies or take in the view without having the distraction of looking at paperwork.
+This is so important if you’re staying away from home on business because it’s hard to maintain a work/life balance and feeling of switching off.

 Of course, the facilities at the Hilton are plentiful that you need not spend much time in your room if you don’t want to.
 For the fitness fanatics, there’s a gym to keep you in shape and for those who love a swim, there’s a pool with jacuzzi, sauna and steam room, all of which are included in the overnight room rate.
-The pool was a little too popular with children during our stay so unfortunately we didn’t get the chance to enjoy the facilities before we checked out the next day.
+The pool was a little too popular with children during my stay so unfortunately I didn’t get the chance to enjoy the facilities before I checked out the next day.

 After settling into the room, it was time for me to head downstairs to the Windows on the Tyne Bar to enjoy some cocktails with the other bloggers who were staying at the hotel.